nonplayer/hammercrawl/hc_core_player_1_basics.md

 * **Damage:** Weapon damage is based on the Hit Die of the character using the weapon.
 * **Experience Levels:** 15 levels for all characters.
 To attain the next Experience Level, you need that level x10 in Experience Points (XP), and every time you gain a level your XP reserve resets to zero.
 * **Experience Points (XP):** XP is gained from exploring new locations and defeating the challenges within.
-* **Advantages and Disadvantages:** Made popular by the fifth edition of the OG, HAMMERCRAWL! uses the concept of advantages and disadvantages as well, but with a rather different implementation.
+* **Advantages:** Made popular by the fifth edition of the OG, HAMMERCRAWL! uses a similar concept to Advantages, but with a different implementation called "Beans."
 * **Consolidated Spellcasting:** Clerics and Magic-Users have much closer-aligned rules for spellcasting and memorization.
 This is to assist new/random drop-in players in having fun with playing these two classes, which have historically presented challenges for noobs.